mctofu/homekit/README.md

 For building HomeKit accessories with go see [brutella/hc](https://github.com/brutella/hc).

-## State
+## Status

 This project is currently in a prototype state.
 Many features are unimplemented (events, bluetooth, tests, etc) and implemented features may not work with all accessories.
-It does work with the devices I'm able to test with so it may work for you!.
+It does work with the devices I'm able to test with so it may work for you!

 The API should be considered unstable and will probably change with future updates.